MasonStooksbury/Free-Games/README.md

 # Updates!
 (03/21/2020)
   - [1] The script can now handle more than two games!
 With the code I've got now, it should handle any amount of free games that show up.
-I'll get the first real test this coming Thursday, and if it fails, I'll fix it!
+I tested this on 3/26/20 and it worked for 3 games!
   - [2] The script has been totally overhauled to work with BeautifulSoup.
 I had forgotten how amazing it was since first starting Python and a buddy turned me back on to it.
 This reworking will hopefully make the script far more robust to changes.